Thursday, September 5, 2019

 German cars are shit.
 Apart from the old Beetles and Combi vans, Volkswagens are shit.
 VW/Audi/Porsche engaged in shady business practices by making software that retuned their diesel engines whenever it detected that emissions testing equipment was hooked up to their vehicles.
 Even the highest end Audis had this software.
-Some of these cars put out 40 times the legal limit of nitrous oxides.
+Some of these cars put out 40 times the legal limit of nitrogen oxides.
 Meanwhile, American and Japanese cars meet these emissions standards.

 JD Power Long Term Dependability Studies, which regularly rank American and Japanese cars as the most dependable, put German cars into entirely different categories, such as "Broke Down on the Way to Test Facility".
 In fact it was only in the last few years that German cars reached the same level of dependability as American and Japanese cars.
 For the previous 30 years before that they fell below the dependability of other brands.